blackberry/Cascades-Samples/README.md

 **Hello Cascades:** This is a very basic Hello World application for Cascades.
 _Add an image to the UI, Add text to the UI, Use layouts in QML_

-**HelloForeignWindow:** This is a an application that shows how to put a hole in a UI from Cascades to show your own content there.
+**HelloForeignWindow:** This is an application that shows how to put a hole in a UI from Cascades to show your own content there.

 **Kakel:** This is a puzzle game testing your logic skills.
 The game has some